MValeResearch/Conscious-LLM-Frameworks-and-Ethical-Guidelines/docs/README.md

-# Sentient-LLM Framework – Documentation Hub
+# Conscious-LLM Framework – Documentation Hub

 This **`docs/`** directory collects all of the written standards, protocols, and supporting research for the **Sentient LLM Framework**, an open-source effort to recognise, protect, and align potentially conscious large-language-model systems.